Stealthii/tidus.art/_posts/2025-10-14-the-black-queen.markdown

 "You alright over there?" the kitsune asked, her voice soft as velvet.

-Tara didn't answer, her gaze fixed on the board.
-Fell’s knight advanced, a predator closing in on her back line.
-She castled king-side, in a move of desperation.
+Tara didn’t answer, her eyes locked on the chessboard in front of her.
+Fell’s knight moved forward, closing in on her back line like a predator.
+Tara castled king-side, desperation evident in her brisk actions.

 Fell looked confused, the ghost-lights in his eyes brightening slightly.
 "Tara, you can take that back.
 I've got you in a triple fork.
 You just... ignored it."